Farm Supplies Wholesalers

 Recent Developments

-• According to the latest US Bureau of Labor Statistics data, employment by farm supplies wholesalers grew 1.5% in July compared to a year ago.
+• Employment by farm supplies wholesalers was unchanged in September compared to a year ago, according to the latest US Bureau of Labor Statistics data.
 Employment by the industry is seasonal, typically peaking in midyear.
-Meanwhile, average wages at farm supplies wholesalers rose by 3% year over year in July to $29.41 per hour, down from their recent peak of $30.25 in June.
-Producer prices for miscellaneous nondurable goods merchant wholesalers, which includes distributors of farm supplies, were in record territory in July, jumping 11.3% YoY after rising 5.1% in the previous July-versus-July annual comparison, BLS data show.
+Meanwhile, average wages at farm supplies wholesalers rose by 4.4% over the same period to $30.10 per hour, down $0.25 from their peak in June.
+Producer prices for miscellaneous nondurable goods merchant wholesalers, which includes distributors of farm supplies, rose 1.2% year over year in September after jumping 15.6% in the previous September-versus-September annual comparison, BLS data show.

 • Updated projections for 2024 farm income don’t look quite as gloomy as they did earlier in the year, AgWeb’s Farm Journal reports, citing new data from the Economic Research Service (ERS).
 New numbers from the ERS show that net cash farm income for 2024 will fall by about $12 billion, down about 7% from 2023, and net farm income will fall by $6.5 billion or 4.4%.
 That’s compared to ERS projections released in February that suggested net farm income would fall 26%.
 The primary cause for 2024’s decline in farm income is commodity prices.
 Cash receipts or sales are expected to fall by $27.7 billion.
 When combined with the inventory adjustment for crops, the value of crop production is forecast to decrease by $25.6 billion from 2023, with the largest decline coming from corn and soybeans.
 Fertilizer expenses for crop farmers are expected to fall by almost 10%.